youngjuene/Sa2VA/README.md

 ## References
 If you find this repository useful, please consider referring to he following paper:
 ```
+@article{pixel_sail,
+  title={Sa2VA: Marrying SAM2 with LLaVA for Dense Grounded Understanding of Images and Videos},
+  author={Zhang, Tao and Li, Xiangtai and Huang, Zilong  and Li, Yanwei and Lei, Weixian and Deng, Xueqing and Chen, Shihao and Ji, Shunping and  and Feng, Jiashi},
+  journal={arXiv},
+  year={2025}
+}

 @article{sa2va,
   title={Sa2VA: Marrying SAM2 with LLaVA for Dense Grounded Understanding of Images and Videos},
   author={Yuan, Haobo and Li, Xiangtai and Zhang, Tao and Huang, Zilong and Xu, Shilin and Ji, Shunping and Tong, Yunhai and Qi, Lu and Feng, Jiashi and Yang, Ming-Hsuan},